psu-epl/psu-epl.github.com/index.markdown

 ### Lab Status

-The lab is currently open to all PSU students and staff, and to community members by invitation only.
-We hope to move to a new, larger space this summer and be open by this Fall 2014 term.
+The lab is currently open this summer to all PSU students and staff, and to community members by invitation only.

+We hope to move to a new, larger space this summer and be open by this Fall 2014 term, so there will be a period of time, probably in late August, early September, where the lab will be closed during the move.

 ### Lab Equipment